oyd11/awesome-lang/Tigrinya.md

 ## Bilingual books

-http://www.tapbookauthor.com/bokbussenapp/Default.html : by GAN Aschehoug Publishing House : Online accessible children books, in levels 1 ..
-4 : where all the context is translated into several languages: The main language is Norwegian: Translations into : Tigrinya, English, Norwegian, Dari (Persian), Kurdish (Kurmanji), Pashto, an Arabic: [bokmål nynorsk engelsk dari kurdisk pashto arabisk tigrinja]
+http://www.tapbookauthor.com/bokbussenapp/Default.html : by GAN Aschehoug Publishing House : Online accessible children books, (With Audio, also of the Tigrinya version) in levels 1 ..
+4 : where all the context is translated into several languages: The main language is Norwegian: Translations into : Tigrinya, English, Norwegian, Dari (Persian), Kurdish (Kurmanji), Pashto, an Arabic: [bokmål nynorsk engelsk dari kurdisk pashto arabisk tigrinja] see also : https://gan.aschehoug.no

 https://www.morsmal.no/ti/ - Another Norwegien blog with some entries in several languages: Tigrinya included https://www.morsmal.no/no/